openemv/crypto/README.md

 the `test` subdirectory is not added automatically.
 Parent projects can add the `test` subdirectory manually if the tests are of interest to the parent project.
-However, note that the `test` subdirectory requires the CMake `CTest` module and that the tests will only be built when the `BUILD_TESTING` option is enabled (`CTest` enables it by default).
+However, note that the `test` subdirectory requires the CMake `CTest` module.
+Individual tests will only be built when the `BUILD_TESTING` option is enabled (`CTest` enables it by default) and the library of interest has been added to the `CRYPTO_TESTS` list.

-An example of adding this project to a parent project would be:
+An example of adding this project to a parent project such that only the tests related to `crypto_tdes` and `crypto_aes` are built, would be:
 ```
+list(APPEND CRYPTO_TESTS crypto_tdes crypto_aes)
 add_subdirectory(crypto)
 add_subdirectory(crypto/test)
 ```